RobertJGabriel/profanity/README.md

-Profanity rates and reviews the text on a website, to see if its suitable and giving the website a Profanity rating.
-It's speedy and generates a JSON responce with a profanity rating, percentage and all Profanity words .
+Profanity rates and reviews text, to see if its suitable.
+Enter a word and it will simply return a value of true or false, depending on whether or not the word is classed as profanity.

 ## Install